thecoder08/thecoder08.github.io/isp.md

 So, you want to make you own ISP?

 Well, that's a pretty big project!
-If you're willing to put in the time and money, it could be a pretty
+If you're willing to put in the time and money, it could be a pretty profitable business.

 Click [here](/) to return to the home page.